Misting System Installation Tips

-If you've got a small area to cool, you might want to set up your misting system yourself.
-If someone installs it for you, knowing a bit about installation can help you make informed choices on how it's installed.
+If you’ve got a small area to cool, a misting system kit, or a low- or mid-pressure system, you might want to set up your misting system yourself.
+Knowing some installation tips will be invaluable.

 Misting system supply lines are attached to the support structure by hangers that hold it snugly to the framing while allowing a little “give” (back-and-forth movement).
 This “give” allows for a certain amount of expansion and contraction of the lines that is normal with a misting system.
 Allowing for this will help prevent damage to the lines, and possibly to the support structure.

 How far apart you position the hangers will depend largely on the kind of lines you use.
 The more flexible the lines, the more closely you’ll need to position the hangers.
 It is recommended that mounts for nylon lines be spaced 32″ or less.
 And the thinner a rigid line’s diameter, the more closely you’ll need to space the mounts, perhaps 5 feet apart or less.
 Also, be sure not to bind rigid lines at the ends.
 Leave about 1/4′ for every 10′ of line.
 This will allow them the same kind of “give” as flexible lines.
 The more securely the whole line is mounted, the more stable the system will be.
 Loose lines can cause damage to the system and affect where the mist will be directed.

 Lines can be hung by perforated metal strapping called “plumber’s tape”.
 Using pre-punched, nailed-on steel straps can prevent accidental damage to the lines during installation.
 Rubberized mounts or straps is another way to minimize any damage and allow for some flexibility in the lines.